ravinas18/Amazon-Fine-Food-Reviews-Classification-NLP/README.md

 This dataset consists of reviews of fine foods from amazon.
 The data span a period of more than 10 years, including all ~500,000                reviews up to October 2012.
 Reviews include product and user information, ratings, and a plain text review.
 It also includes reviews            from all other Amazon categories.

 ## Procedure to execute classification is as follows:
 _Step1_: Data Pre-processing is applied on given amazon reviews data-set.And Take sample of data from dataset because of computational limitations.
 _Step2_: Time based splitting on train and test datasets.
 _Step3_: Apply Feature generation techniques(Bow,tfidf).
 _Step4_: Apply Logistic Regression algorithm using each technique.
 _Step5_: To find lambda using gridsearch cross-validation and random cross-validation.
 _Step5_: L2 regularization.
+_Step6_: Feature Importance for postive and Negative reviews

+         1. Most Important Feature
+         2. Bar plot of top 15 Important Features.